wavefrontHQ/docs/pages/doc/alerts.md

 ![alert_interactive_chart](images/alert_interactive_chart.png)

 The interactive chart viewed through an alert notification shows the results of the alert's display expression.
-If you have [set the alert's **Display Expression** field](#alert-properties), the interactive chart shows the time series being tested by the alert.
+If you have set the alert's [**Display Expression** field](#alert-properties), the interactive chart shows the time series being tested by the alert.
 Depending on the state change that triggered the alert, the interactive chart can display additional queries for alert events and alert metrics:

 {% include shared/alert_details.html %}

 Interactive charts enable you to investigate your data by performing additional queries, changing the time window, and so on.

 Note that interactive charts always show the current state of your data as of the time you bring up the chart, which could be somewhat later than the event that triggered the alert.
-Consequently, although the interactive chart is set to a custom date showing the time window in which the alert was triggered, it could be backfilled with data values that were reported during that time window, but not ingested until later.
+Consequently, although the interactive chart is set to a custom date showing the time window in which the alert was triggered, it could be backfilled with data values that were reported during that time window, but were not ingested until later.
 The presence of delayed and then backfilled data could obscure the reason why the alert fired.
 If you suspect a [misfiring alert](alerts_states_lifecycle.html#misfiring-alerts), you can inspect a [chart image](#chart-images-in-alert-notifications) included in the notification.

 ## Alert Events